zina-framework/zina/README.md

     conf.vsync = false; // Whether or not V-Sync will be enabled (overrides `targetFPS`)

     conf.sourceDir = "src"; // The directory/folder which your game's code resides in
+    conf.mainClass = "Main"; // The name of the main class that your game will start on

     conf.assetFolders = [ // A list of several folders your game may use to hold assets {
-            "name": "assets", // The name of a folder to pull assets from "embed": false // Whether or not this folder's contents will be embedded into the final executable }
+            name: "assets", // The name of a folder to pull assets from
+            embed: false // Whether or not this folder's contents will be embedded into the final executable }
     ];
+    conf.defines = [ // Defines to use when exporting/testing the project
+        // Debugging Defines
+        {
+            name: "MY_DEBUG_DEFINE",
+            value: "1"
+        },
+        // General Game Defines
+        {
+            name: "MY_GAME_DEFINE",
+            value: "1"
+        },
+        // Ordering is important!
+If we try to check
+        // for MY_DEBUG_DEFINE before it was defined,
+        // it won't work!
+        {
+            name: "MY_RELEASE_DEFINE",
+            value: "1",
+            doIf: "MY_GAME_DEFINE",
+            doUnless: "MY_DEBUG_DEFINE"
+        }
+    ];
     conf.exportDir = "export"; // The directory/folder which your game will export to

-}
+    conf.graphics = true; // Allows graphics-related functionality in the game conf.audio = true; // Allows audio-related functionality in the game conf.timer = true; // Allows time-related functionality in the game }
 ```